 Of course, the area eventually passed into the custody of Muslims, who erected the

-Dome of the Rock shrine in the late 7th century on that very spot where they believe Mohammed ascended into heaven.
+Dome of the Rock shrine in the late 7th century on the very spot where they believe Mohammed ascended into heaven.
 It is the oldest extant Islamic monument of all in the world.

 Ancient city of David located where team excavated

 Naturally, archaeological digs under what Muslims call the “Noble Sanctuary” are completely forbidden.
 However, as one member of the ragtag archaeology team noted, Juvelius thought that “his rendering of the Hebrew text denoted that the Ark of the Covenant could be found by working up the hill through underground passages,” according to Lawler.

 Indeed, archaeologists now state that this site, outside the Old City’s walls and south of the Mount, was where the ancient city conquered by King David after 1,000 BC was located.

 True to the time period, Parker was sure to give bribes to the authorities in Istanbul, the seat of the Ottoman Empire, as part of shoring up his plans for the great adventure.
 He was also sure to include a stipulation that he would give half of the loot he uncovered to these Ottoman authorities.

 All seemed to be clear sailing in the summer of 1909, and the team of amateur archaeologists landed in the port city of Jaffa.

 After receiving criticism about the lack of professional oversight in the group, Parker finally added a French monk who was also an archaeologist to the team — although, as Lawler notes, their goal was still kept under wraps.

 But that wasn’t to last for too long, as it took almost 200 laborers to excavate the passages under the ridgeline.